The DeCAMFounder: Non-Linear Causal Discovery in the Presence of Hidden Variables: Experiments

 The second parent set evaluation task concerns the node deletion phase.
 Here, we expect that linear methods may suffer by potentially removing true parent nodes.
-For example, if a parent node has weak \emph{linear} correlation with the target node (e.g., as is the case with our sine and quadratic trends), then that parent would likely be pruned off using a sparsity-inducing score function such as BIC or penalized log-likelihood with an $L_0$ or $L_1$ penalty.
+For example, if a parent node has low correlation with its child (e.g., as is the case with our sine and quadratic trends), then that parent might be removed when using a sparsity-inducing score function such as BIC or penalized log-likelihood with an $L_0$ or $L_1$ penalty.

-Similar to the Wrong Parent Addition task, we first randomly select a node $x_{j'}$ with at least one observed parent node.
-For each node in the parent set of $x_{j'}$, let
+Similar to the Wrong Parent Addition task, we first randomly select a node $X_{j'}$ with at least one observed parent node, where $1 \leq j' \leq p$.
+For each node in the parent set of $X_{j'}$, let

-We would again like to understand if certain score functions favor incorrect $P_i$ parent sets when the parents have non-linear effects on the target.
+We would again like to understand if certain score functions favor incorrect $P_t$ parent sets when the parents have non-linear effects on the target.
 We call this evaluation procedure the \emph{Correct Parent Deletion} task.
-These two tasks are illustrated in \cref{fig:parent_eval_vis}.
+These two tasks are illustrated in \cref{fig:parent_eval_vis}.\\

-We consider the following benchmark procedures.
-The first three methods are linear, and use the BIC score (with different estimates of the covariance matrix).
-In particular, the BIC score for Gaussian errors is a function of the target node $x_j$, parent set $P_j$, and estimated covariance matrix $\hat{\Sigma}$:
+\textbf{Benchmark Methods.} We now describe our benchmark scoring methods.
+The first three methods are linear, and use the BIC score with different estimates of the covariance matrix.
+In particular, the BIC score (under Gaussian errors) is a function of a target node $X_j$, parent set $P_j \subset \{1, \cdots, p\} \setminus \{j\}$, and estimated covariance matrix $\hat{\Sigma} \in \R^{p \times p}$, $1 \leq j \leq p$:

 where the conditional noise variance (based on Schur complements) equals